 According to Office Marocain de la Propriété Industrielle et Commerciale, patent filing in Morocco grew by 167% during the period 2015–2019.

-According to the Global Competitiveness Report of 2019, Morocco was ranked 32nd in the world in terms of Roads, 16th in Sea, 45th in Air, and 64th in Railways.
+According to the Global Competitiveness Report of 2019, Morocco ranked 32nd in the world in terms of Roads, 16th in Sea, 45th in Air and 64th in Railways, giving it the best infrastructure rankings in the African continent.

-In 2019, Morocco was ranked second in preparedness for climate change impacts, according to the Climate Change Performance Index.
+In 2019, Morocco was ranked second in preparedness behind Sweden in the Climate Change Performance Index.

-In November 2020, Brahim Ghali, leader of the Polisario Front, unilaterally ended a 29-year ceasefire agreement with Morocco, which had been overseen by the United Nations.
+In November 2020, Brahim Ghali, leader of the Polisario Front and the Sahrawi president, unilaterally ended a 29-year-old ceasefire agreement with Morocco.

-In December 2020, Morocco started pursuing military cooperation with Israel following a normalization agreement between the two countries.
+In December 2020, Morocco had started to pursue military cooperation with Israel from a normalization agreement.

-Between 1960 and 2020, the per capita availability of renewable water resources went from 2,560 m to about 620 m per person annually.
+Between 1960 and 2020, the per capita availability of renewable water resources went from 2,560 m3 to about 620 m3 per person annually.

-By 2020, the Moroccan government had aimed to make Morocco one of the top 20 tourist destinations globally, and to double the annual number of international arrivals to 20 million, as part of their Vision 2020 plan launched in 2010.
+By 2020, the Moroccan government's Vision 2020 aimed to double the annual number of international arrivals to 20 million.

-The National Sanitation Programme, approved in 2005, aimed to treat 60% of collected wastewater and connect 80% of urban households to sewers by 2020.
+By 2020, the National Sanitation Programme aimed to treat 60% of collected wastewater and connect 80% of urban households to sewers.

-In August 2021, Algeria severed diplomatic relations with Morocco, accusing Rabat of supporting the Movement for the Self-Determination of Kabylie (MAK).
+In August 2021, Algeria severed diplomatic relations with Morocco, accusing Rabat of supporting a terrorist organisation.

 On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.

-On 8 September 2021, the latest parliamentary elections were held in Morocco, with an estimated voter turnout of 50.35%.
+On September 8, 2021, parliamentary elections were held in Morocco with an estimated voter turnout of 50.35% of registered voters.

-According to the 2022 Economist Democracy Index, Morocco is ruled under a hybrid regime.
+According to the 2022 Economist Democracy Index, Morocco is ruled under a hybrid regime, scoring #3 in the Middle East and North Africa, and #95 in the world.

 In 2022, the number of internet users in Morocco reached around 31.6 million.

-In 2022, tourism in Morocco had surpassed the average number of visitors recorded in the 2010s.
+In 2022, tourism in Morocco surpassed the average number of visitors recorded in the 2010s.

-In October 2023, The Israel–Morocco normalisation agreement was met with criticism due to the October 2023 Gaza war.
-Moroccan Foreign Minister Nasser Bourita argues that maintaining relations does not signify endorsement of Israeli government actions.
+The Israel-Morocco agreement was met with criticism due to the October 2023 Gaza war.

 In 2023, Morocco received a "difficult" ranking on the World Press Freedom Index.

-In November 2024, Morocco had nearly 16 million tourists visiting, contributing to 7% of the country's GDP.
+In November 2024, Morocco had nearly 16 million tourists, contributing to 7% of its GDP.

-According to the 2024 census, 99.2% of the literate population in Morocco can read and write in Arabic, while 1.5% can read and write in Berber.
-The census also reported that 80.6% of Moroccans consider Arabic to be their native language, while 18.9% regard any of the various Berber languages as their mother tongue.
+According to the 2024 census, 99.2% of the literate population of Morocco could read and write in Arabic, while 1.5% could read and write in Berber.
+The census also reported that 80.6% of Moroccans consider Arabic to be their native language, while 18.9% regard any of the various Berber languages as their mother tongue in 2024.

 In 2024, 49.7% of Morocco's population is female, while 50.3% is male.